Blood Diamond: Plot

+While Maddy gets out with her story, the two men set out for Captain Poison's encampment.
+Dia, stationed with the RUF garrison there, is confronted by Vandy, but having been brainwashed he refuses to acknowledge his father.
+Archer radios the site's coordinates to Coetzee, who directs a combined air and ground assault on the camp.
+Vandy finds Captain Poison and beats him to death with a shovel as the mercenaries overwhelm the RUF defenders.

-At the encampment, Archer, seeing they are heavily outnumbered, calls Coetzee's army via satellite phone to request an airstrike.
-Vandy, desperate to find his son, sneaks into the encampment and locates Dia; due to Dia's brainwashing, he refuses to acknowledge his father.
-Vandy is captured but escapes when Coetzee's army arrives.
-Vandy finds and kills Captain Poison as the mercenaries overwhelm the RUF defenders.
-Coetzee takes Dia hostage and forces Vandy to produce the diamond, but Archer kills Coetzee after realizing the colonel will eventually kill them both.
-Dia briefly holds the pair at gunpoint, but Vandy is able to talk him down by reminding him of who he was.
-Pursued by vengeful mercenaries, Archer is mortally wounded.
-He entrusts the stone to Vandy, telling him to take it for his family.
-Vandy and his son rendezvous with Archer's pilot, who flies them to safety while Archer makes a final phone call to Bowen, in Cape Town; Archer asks Bowen to assist Vandy and his family, and gives permission for Mandy to finish her article before dying.
+Coetzee then forces Vandy to produce the diamond, but is killed by Archer, who realizes Coetzee would eventually kill them both.
+Dia briefly holds the pair at gunpoint, but Vandy confronts him again and renews their familial bond.
+Pursued by vengeful mercenaries, Archer discloses he has been mortally wounded and entrusts the stone to Vandy, telling him to take it for his family.
+Vandy and his son rendezvous with Archer's pilot, who flies them to safety while Archer makes a final phone call to Maddy; they share final farewells as he asks her to assist Vandy, and gives her permission to finish her article.
+Archer finally takes in the beautiful African landscape before dying.

-Vandy and Bowen meet in London, where they execute an undercover operation to expose the van de Kaap operation's dirty dealings.
-Vandy exchanges the pink diamond for £2 million pounds and a reunion with his entire family.
-Bowen publishes her exposé on the diamond trade and van de Kaap's criminal actions.
-Later, Vandy appears as a guest speaker at a conference on blood diamonds in Kimberley, where he is met with a standing ovation.
+Vandy arrives in London and meets with a van de Kaap representative; he exchanges the pink diamond for a large sum of money and being reunited with his entire family.
+Maddy takes photographs of the deal to publish in her article on the diamond trade, exposing van de Kaap's criminal actions.
+Vandy appears as a guest speaker at a conference on "blood diamonds" in Kimberley, and is met with a standing ovation.